Angolmois: Record of Mongol Invasion: Manga

 Nanahiko Takagi launched the series in Kadokawa Shoten's Samurai Ace magazine on February 26, 2013.
 The series went on hiatus after Samurai Ace ceased publication in December 2013.
 It was then moved to Kadokawa's ComicWalker app starting on July 11, 2014.
 The last chapter was released on ComicWalker on August 22, 2018.
 The series was collected in ten volumes released from February 10, 2015, to August 25, 2018.
 A sequel, Angolmois: Genbai Senki Hakata, started on ComicWalker on January 2, 2019.

+Volumes

 Anime

 Kadokawa announced the anime adaptation at their Anime Expo booth on July 1, 2017.
-The series is directed by Takayuki Kuriyama and written by Shogo Yasukawa, with animation by studio NAZ.
+The series was directed by Takayuki Kuriyama and written by Shogo Yasukawa, with animation by studio Naz.
 Masayori Komine served as both character designer and as chief animation director.
 Kumiko Habara served as assistant director.
-Straightener performed the series' opening theme song, "Braver", and SHE'S performed the ending theme song "Upside Down".
+Straightener performed the series' opening theme song, "Braver", and She's performed the ending theme song "Upside Down".

 The series aired from July 11 to September 26, 2018, and broadcast on Sun TV, Tokyo MX, KBS Kyoto, TV Aichi, TVQ Broadcasting Kyushu, and BS11.
 It ran for 12 episodes.
 Crunchyroll simulcast the series worldwide outside of Asia, Australia, and New Zealand.